St. Maarten / St. Martin Restaurants,

 Canoa Restaurant in Oyster Pond is beyond amazing.
 Offering international food with a Caribbean flair, they are renowned for many things but their signature dish is their plantain appetizer -- just order it.
 Lots of great seafood, meat, and poultry dishes plus vegetarian entrees.
 And Canoa like so many others offers discounts to our JMB Website Supporters members; see the Discounts Master Index on the Secret Website.

 Sushiitto at Princess Port de Plaisance Casino (outside and to the left of the main entrance) has the best sushi on the island and it is priced reasonably, a rarity on SXM.
 Owned by Pierre Ferland, the "Pete" of Pineapple Pete Restaurant.
 We love it (we're sushi addicts).
 They're offering discounts for JMB members too.
 Do it if you like Japanese, you will not be disappointed.

 Lal's Indian Cuisine "Curry in a Hurry" behind Le Gourmet Marche on Airport Road, Simpson Bay, is wonderful.
 Totally relaxed atmosphere, low prices, and really great food.
 We love the chicken korma, butter chicken (named for its tenderness --there isn't any butter in it), chicken tikka, naan, and lots more.
 Many vegetarian entrees.

 Top Carrot vegetarian cuisine in Simpson Bay at the Yacht Club also offers some non-vegetarian lunches, but as always is predominantly vegetarian and the best on the island.

 a former private chef on megayachts.
-Congenial, experienced staff and great
+Congenial staff and excellent

 food.
-The Stone is a must.
 [JMB Members: See the Benefits Master Index at

 for something special for JMB members only from The Stone.]